jasny/SpotifyThis/README.md

 Spotify this!
 =============

-This chrome plugin add a Spotify Play Button whenever you browse an artist, album or track on your favorite websites.
+This chrome plugin add a (Spotify Play Button)[https://developer.spotify.com/technologies/spotify-play-button/] whenever you browse an artist, album or track on your favorite websites.
 It also add a link to to spotify in your address bar.

-(Currently only works for Wikipedia)
+## Works for ##
+ - Wikipedia
+ - Last.fm